hegzploit/hegzploit.github.io/content/en/posts/gp/index.md

 {{< img src="/images/posts/gp/deployment.png" caption="screenshot of the frontend" width="500px" position="center" >}}

 This pipeline was implemented in Python with a simple Flask frontend.
 You can find all the corresponding code in my GitHub repo MAD-Whisper[^repo].

+## Special Thanks
+I would like to thank everyone who has helped me with this small research project, and especially my team for being such strong supporters during our journey.
+I am also grateful for their patience with my frequent tantrums throughout the past year, so a huge thanks go to both Mostafa[^darsh] and Seif[^bazooka]!

+Additionally, I would love to thank Mohey[^mohey] for being an awesome, well-rounded nerd.
+Credit goes to him for the crazy ASR transformer approach.
+I truly enjoyed our discussions and learned a lot from them.

 [^repo]: https://github.com/hegzploit/MAD-Whisper
 [^levenshtein]: https://en.wikipedia.org/wiki/Levenshtein_distance